 Tips for Getting the Most From Plastics

 Plastics are one of the most versatile manufacturing materials in the world.
 Although plastic doesn’t biodegrade quickly, perspex plastics are strong, easy to recycle, inexpensive, and readily available.
 Recycling is the name of the game with plastic.
-Plastics for manufacturing from that you can recycle should come from all across the board, including:
+Plastics for manufacturing that you can recycle should come from all across the board, including:

 - Plastic that would otherwise be thrown into a landfill